issalig/cpc/doc/usifac2-developer-guide.md

 ## Hardware
 USIFAC2 is composed of few components, a microcontroller PIC18F47Q10, a diode and a couple of capacitors.
 A schematic of the circuit is provided at https://www.dropbox.com/sh/ua4vgf6qjjmqlnq/AACi-NI8lLCniHfSaHBJnOl_a/Usifac_ii_schematic.jpg?dl=0

+### CLC
 PIC18F47Q10 provides CLC (Configurable Logic Cells) which is a kind of small PLD (Programmable Logic Device) inside the microcontroller.
 Thus, no additional logic circuitry is needed as it was done in the previous usifac version.

+More info about CLC can be found in https://microchipdeveloper.com/8bit:clc
 In particular, 5 CLC are used:

 - CLC1 = AND(/IORQ, M1, /A10, /FDC)  #I/O